 The longer she was bent over (it had been eighteen years) the more it was affecting other areas of her life.
 She was on a downward spiral, finding it more and more difficult to look up.

-Her condition was a result of sin and the activity of Satan in her life.
-His primary goal is to tempt us and get a foothold in our lives, a license to influence our lives and hold authority over us.
-(Eph 4:26-27) He will manipulate life and circumstances so that we become trapped, victims, sick and weighed down by responsibility.
+Her condition was a result of the activity of Satan in her life.
+His primary goal is to tempt us, discourage us and get a foothold in our lives, a license to influence our lives and hold authority over us.
+He will manipulate life and circumstances so that we become trapped, fold under pressure, become victims, sick and weighed down by responsibility.
+(1 Peter 5:8)

 • Jesus cared and was immediately filled with compassion and called her to Him.
 God does not want us to live bent over and I believe this woman knew this too.
-She was in church, like she always was because she knew where her breakthrough was going to come from.
-God works amongst His people and if we want to straighten out our lives, the best place to be is in church with God’s people.
+That’s why we find her in church, like she always was every Sunday, because she knew where her breakthrough was going to come from.
+God works amongst His people and if we want to straighten out our lives, the best place for us to be, is in church, with God’s people.
+That is where the healing will start.

 • She responded to Jesus’ calling, even though all the people in the synagogue were watching, she risked embarrassment and humiliation and responded to Him.
 This was her time and place of healing, she wanted to be straightened out and she was willing to draw close to Him.
-We too need to be willing to draw close to the Lord to receive our healing.
+We too need to be willing to draw close to the Lord to receive our healing, no matter what it takes.
 His Word promises that when we draw close to Him, He will draw close to us.
 (James 4:8)

 • Jesus touched her and she was instantly straightened out.
 When Jesus touches your life, you cannot stay the same, there is immediate change.
 As we draw near to God and He touches our lives, we need to make the changes He asks us to make in our lives, we need to be obedient.
+We cannot spend time in the presence of Jesus and be touched by Him and not change.
 Psalm 145:14 “The Lord upholds all who fall, and lifts up all who are bowed down.”

 • Jesus refers to her as “daughter of Abraham” He reminds her that despite the fact that she was looking at the ground for so long, He knows exactly who she is.
+She is a descendent of Abraham, God’s people.
 Perhaps she had much pain in her deformity, children made fun of her and perhaps a husband rejected her.
 Perhaps after many years of this, she began to think less of herself.
 She saw herself as hopeless, a failure, a cripple, defeated.
 Jesus calls her “daughter,” how affirming was that!
 He reminded her who she is: She is a child of God and He is her Father.
-She can stand up, put her chin up, look people in the eye; she is a child of God.
+She can stand up, put her chin up, look people in the eye; because she is a child of God.
 If God is for her, who can be against her.
-(Romans 8:31)
+(Romans 8:31) We often need to be reminded when we are all bent out of shape that we are children of God and that we can come to the Father at any time and bring Him our burdens.

 1Cor 10:31 NIV “So whether you eat or drink or whatever you do, do it all for the glory of God.”